SliferSkyd/airplane-shooting/README.md

 - SDL2 Library: ```$ apt-get install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev```

-If even not, write a heart letter to the United Nations, they may listen to you!
+If even not, write a heart letter to the United Nations.
+They may listen to you!

-**NOTE**: Other OS haven't be considered yet.
+**NOTE**: Other OS haven't been considered yet.

 ## How to play